 This spring, the weather in the Ottawa region began with bitter reminders of winter, complete with flurries.
-Then, we dallied briefly with warmer seasonal breezes.
-Everything, apparently foreplay.
+Then, we dallied briefly with warmer seasonal breezes; everything, apparently foreplay.
 Summer arrived shortly thereafter.

 The forecast highs during the first week of May averaged 24 C (75.2 F).
 The heat and sunshine were unexpected, but not unwelcome.

-As you can likely discern, Canadians are adept in talking about the weather.
+As you can likely discern, we Canadians are adept in talking about the weather.
 It probably has something to do with practice, our experiencing nearly all possible weather phenomena from blistering heat to bone-chilling cold, even the odd torrential downpour.

 The sheer range of weather does however make the heart grow fonder for farmers’ markets.
 Many opened this past weekend: Ottawa Farmers’ Market (Orleans and Brewer), Main Street Farmers’ Market, ByWard Market Farmers’ Market, and the Parkdale Farmers’ Market.